CiubancanC/sequentialthinking/README.md

 ## Usage

-The Sequential Thinking tool is designed for:
+The CEOMCP tool is designed for:
 - Breaking down complex problems into steps
 - Planning and design with room for revision
 - Analysis that might need course correction